Kristina01111000/Drws_site/README.md

 2/19
 For next week:
-Make week 8 email
-Find a different picture of him for https://growingholistically.com/links-to-dr-ws-videos/
-Homepage: remove the four element magazine, put in the podcast one at the bottom
-Change the order to what makes sense
 Look into making a second widget for cell phone view so the logo isn’t giant Look into making the logo bigger for just cell phone view, if i can’t make the logo bigger for everyone go over the other pages, think of any changes